Paco8/ttml2ssa/README.md

                         word
   --no-language-fix     disables a filter which can fix some wrong characters
-                        in some specific languages
+                        in some specific languages --no-fix-amazon-errors
+                        don't try to fix errors that may occur in subtitles from Amazon
   -c [encoding], --charset [encoding]
                         the encoding of the input file --output-format [srt, ssa or vtt]